xiduzo/mdd-oc/blog/2023-2024/index.md

 ## Introduction

+The OC started to become more transparent in what they do and how they do it.
+We hope this will give the students a better understanding and trust in the way the members represent them.

 This year we saw the normalization for the use of AI in the workplace.
 Although the Master Digital Design (MDD) embraces new technologies, as reflected last year, we are aware that we should remain critical in its' use.
 Concerns were raised from the teaching staff as there was a significant increase in LLM generated text in student documents submitted for assessments.

 The MDD started an open discussion with this years' cohort on what are the expectations and how can we, together, use AI in a responsible matter.
 We hope to continue this discussion with the next cohort.